mrbrahman/ml/README.md

 - Face embeddings and clusters stored in FAISS indices
 - No metadata storage - all returned to calling application
 - Persistent storage in `data/faiss_indices/` directory
+- Application logs output to console by default (file logging optional)

 ## Face Recognition Response Structure